migramirez2/Harmony-ONE/progress/nagesh-mishra.md

+2024-05-01 Wed: Requested a testing environment from the Privy team and I have begun exploring the Rainbow repository at https://github.com/harmony-one/rainbow.

+2024-04-30 Tue: Expo SDK is an enterprise feature, so using it in production will mean you'd start on Privy's entry-level enterprise tier ($667/mo).

 2024-04-29 Mon: To activate the Privy native SDK, we require approval from the team, according to the development team.
 I submitted this request quite some time ago.
 Additionally, I've received the forked repositories for Rainbow, wallet-core-ios, and App-monorepo.

 ---